Djur-Djur

-Djur-djur (Ջուր-Ջուր — water-water; Curcur — «onomatopoeia to the falling water») — waterfall is located on the Ulu-Uzen' river in the Crimean Mountains of Crimea.
-Waterfall height is 16 m.
+Djur-djur (Ջուր-Ջուր; Curcur) is a waterfall located on the Ulu-Uzen river in the Crimean Mountains of Crimea.
+Its height is 16 m.

-Djur-djur has not dried up ever, even in the dry years.
-Water from the waterfall falls into a small lake, and then comes into the river channel, which flows into the sea near the village Solnechnogorsk.
+Djur-djur has never dried up, even in the dry years.
+Its water falls into a small lake, and then flows into the river channel, which flows into the sea near the village Soniachnohirsk.

 Waterfall name

 The name of the waterfall «Murmurous», named as onomatopoeia running water.
-According to one version the name originates from Armenian language «djur» (Ջուր) (literally — "water-water").
+According to one version the name originates from Armenian language «djur» (Ջուր) (literally – "water-water").

-According to another of Iranian languages «Djur» — a murmur of running water.
+According to another of Iranian languages «Djur» – an onomatopoeia of running water.